-Rule 9 - Personal Data Breach reporting: Zendesk will comply with any personal data breach reporting requirements that exist under applicable data protection law.
-In the event a member of Zendesk staff becomes aware of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed by Zendesk or its processors/sub-processors, Zendesk staff will notify the Information Security team.
-The Information Security team will review the nature and seriousness of the personal data breach with the privacy team The privacy team shall be responsible for ensuring that any notifications to the supervisory authority or data subjects, where necessary, are made in accordance with the requirements of applicable data protection law.
-Rule 10 - Data subject rights: In accordance with Appendix 3 , Zendesk will honour the following data protection rights: right of access, right to rectification, restriction of processing, erasure, data the Data Protection Rights Procedure (see Appendix 3).
+Rule 9 - Personal Data Breach reporting:In the event a member of Zendesk staff becomes aware of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, personal data transmitted, stored or otherwise processed by Zendesk or its processors/sub-processors, Zendesk staff will notify the Information Security team.

+exist under applicable data

+protection law.

+data protection law.

+The Information Security team will review the nature and seriousness of the personal data breach with the privacy team

+The privacy team shall be responsible for ensuring that any notifications to the supervisory authority or data subjects, where necessary, are made in accordance with the requirements of applicable data protection law.